-Delays in obtaining regulatory approvals of the process and facilities needed to manufacture B-VEC, KB105, KB301 or any of our product candidates or disruptions in our manufacturing process may delay or disrupt our product development and commercialization efforts.
+Delays in obtaining regulatory approvals of the process and facilities needed to manufacture our product candidates or disruptions in our manufacturing process may delay or disrupt our product development and commercialization efforts.

-Before we can begin to commercially manufacture B-VEC, KB105, KB301 or any of our product candidates, whether in a third-party facility or in our own facility, once established, we must pass a pre-approval inspection of our manufacturing facility by the FDA before B-VEC, KB105, KB301 or any of our product candidates can obtain marketing approval.
+Before we can begin to commercially manufacture our product candidates, whether in a third-party facility or in our own facilities, once established, we must pass a pre-approval inspection of our manufacturing facilities by the FDA before our product candidates can obtain marketing approval.
 A manufacturing authorization must also be obtained from the appropriate EU regulatory authorities.
 The timeframe required for us to obtain such approvals is uncertain.
-In order to obtain approval, we will need to ensure that all our processes, methods and equipment are compliant with cGMP, and perform extensive audits of vendors, contract laboratories and suppliers.
+To obtain approval, we will need to ensure that all our processes, methods and equipment are compliant with cGMP, and perform extensive audits of vendors, contract laboratories and suppliers.
 If any of our vendors, contract laboratories or suppliers is found to be out of compliance with cGMP, we may experience delays or disruptions in manufacturing while we work with these third parties to remedy the violation or while we work to identify suitable replacement vendors.
 The cGMP requirements govern quality control of the manufacturing process and documentation policies and procedures.
 In complying with cGMP, we will be obligated to expend time, money and effort in production, record keeping and quality control to assure that the product meets applicable specifications and other requirements.
 If we fail to comply with these requirements, we would be subject to possible regulatory action and may not be permitted to sell any product candidate that we may develop.

 In addition, the manufacturing process used to produce our product candidates is complex, novel and has not been validated for commercial use.
-In order to produce enough quantities of our product candidates for future clinical trials and initial US commercial demand, we will need to increase the scale of our manufacturing process.
+In order to produce enough quantities of our product candidates for future clinical trials and initial U.S. commercial demand, we will need to increase the scale of our manufacturing process.
 The production of our product candidates requires processing steps that are more complex than those required for most chemical pharmaceuticals.
 Moreover, unlike chemical pharmaceuticals, the physical and chemical properties of a biologic such as ours generally cannot be fully characterized.
 As a result, assays of the finished product may not be sufficient to ensure that the product will perform in the intended manner.
-Accordingly, we employ multiple steps to control our manufacturing process to assure that the process works and that B-VEC is made strictly and consistently in compliance with the process.
+Accordingly, we employ multiple steps to control our manufacturing process to assure that the process works and that our product candidates are made strictly and consistently in compliance with the process.
 Problems with the manufacturing process, even minor deviations from the normal process, could result in product defects or manufacturing failures that result in lot failures, product recalls, product liability claims or insufficient inventory.
 We may encounter problems achieving adequate quantities and quality of clinical-grade materials that meet FDA, EMA or other applicable standards or specifications with consistent and acceptable production yields and costs.